South and West Somerset abstraction licensing strategy

 - flooding in certain areas for conservation purposes

-The water levels are artificially controlled by several structures including pumping stations, gates and sluices.
+The water levels are artificially controlled by structures including pumping stations, gates and sluices.
 The Internal Drainage Boards have an important role in managing the water levels in the rhynes within the low-lying levels and moors.
 The Environment Agency controls larger pumping stations and tidal gates.
 Throughout both the Brue and Parrett catchments, many of the water bodies are heavily modified due to the artificial nature of the landscape.

-The West Somerset streams are located along the Somerset coastline from Minehead to Doniford and include:
+The West Somerset Streams are located along the Somerset coastline from Minehead to Doniford and include:

 - Hawkcombe Stream